margaritacolberg/gentoymodels/README.md

 This repository contains toy model implementations of two generative methods for sampling from equilibrium (Boltzmann) distributions using diffusion models:
-Adjoint Sampling, and Denoising Diffusion Probabilistic Models (DDPM).
+Adjoint Sampling and Denoising Diffusion Probabilistic Models (DDPM).

 * **Adjoint Sampling** (2D): An efficient algorithm for training drift functions in stochastic differential equations (SDEs), based on the